rpl-lab/lctes22-zlax/README.md

-  make coin     #  simulate the coin example make hmm      #  simulate the hmm example make hmm-plot #  simulate the hmm example with graphical interface using gnuplot make clean    #  cleanup
+  make coin     #  simulate the coin example make hmm      #  simulate the hmm example make hmm-plot #  simulate the hmm example with graphical interface using gnuplot make hmm-plot-ascii	#  simulate the hmm example with ascii graphical interface using gnuplot make clean    #  cleanup
 ```